 - Short-term loans.
 A short-term option like a merchant cash advance may work if you need fast turnaround and repayment terms based on your actual sales.
 Costs for short-term financing can run high, though.

 - Long-term loans.
-Best if you’re looking to expand beyond Amazon or you need to refinance large debts.
+Best if you’re looking to expand beyond Amazon or need to refinance large debts.
 Term business, personal and peer-to-peer loans tend to offer the longest terms and highest loan amounts.

 How to increase your chance of approval